ABCGop/VxMusic/CODE_OF_CONDUCT.md

-# Code of Conduct - Spotube
+# Code of Conduct - VxMusic

 ## Our Pledge